The Quality of Mercy (album)

-The Quality of Mercy is the sixth studio album by English rock band Steve Harley & Cockney Rebel, which was released by Gott Discs in 2005.
+The Quality of Mercy is the sixth and final studio album by English rock band Steve Harley & Cockney Rebel, which was released by Gott Discs on 3 October 2005.
 The album was Steve Harley's first studio album in 9 years and the first in 29 years to be released under the Cockney Rebel name.
 The album was produced entirely by Harley, with Jim Cregan co-producing the track "A Friend for Life".
 The album's title is based on the Shakespearean phrase.